Kjelll/Portfolio/AoE/AoE_doc.md

 ##### Unique Units

-Stradioti, light cavalry mercenaries (1400-1800), represented as a fast cavalry unit that only costs gold.
-Their imperial upgrade allows them to carry relics. https://en.wikipedia.org/wiki/Stratioti#Republic_of_Venice_and_Kingdom_of_Naples_(Italy)
+-Stradioti, light cavalry mercenaries (1400-1800), represented as a fast cavalry unit (some mix between hussar and paladin) that costs only gold.
+Their imperial upgrade also allows them to carry relics. https://en.wikipedia.org/wiki/Stratioti#Republic_of_Venice_and_Kingdom_of_Naples_(Italy)

 Some more venetian unit could come from in depth research of venice land battles, since Stradioti were not from Venice and not exclusively used by Venice, the UU choice is far from perfect.

-Condotierri, not "unique" since the main Italians already have them but clearly should be in the venetian arsenal.
+-Condotierri, not "unique" since the main Italians already have them but clearly should be in the venetian arsenal.

-Bucentaur, a strong "boss battle" unique ship similar to the turtle ship.  https://en.wikipedia.org/wiki/Bucentaur
+-Bucentaur, a strong "boss battle" unique ship similar to the turtle ship.  https://en.wikipedia.org/wiki/Bucentaur

+##### Boni
+Team bonus: +2 line of sight on ships
+Civ bonus: Relics also grant wood (as a bonus to their navy aswell)

+Civ bonus: Players trading with a Venetian market also grant Venice a (small) portion of their earnings